chandanhpcic/docs/source/manual/how-tos/maxmind_geo_ip.rst

 Create Link
 #############

-Now we need to create the link we'll need in OPNsense, all you need to do now is to replace the 'My License key' part of the link below with your license key.
+Now we need to create the link we'll need in Reticen8, all you need to do now is to replace the 'My License key' part of the link below with your license key.

 https://download.maxmind.com/app/geoip_download?edition_id=GeoLite2-Country-CSV&license_key=My_License_key&suffix=zip